Build from Source¶

 Install Library Dependencies

-Operating System Dependencies Ubuntu/Debian libpq-dev, libgmp-dev CentOS/Fedora/Red Hat postgresql-devel, zlib-devel, gmp-devel BSD postgresql95-client OS X libpq, gmp
+Operating System Dependencies Ubuntu/Debian libpq-dev, libgmp-dev, zlib1g-dev CentOS/Fedora/Red Hat postgresql-devel, zlib-devel, gmp-devel BSD postgresql95-client OS X libpq, gmp

 Build and install binary